Arizariz/MusicaUniversalis/README.md

 Once we defined the input chords, the flowchart representing our approach on a lower level of abstraction can be conceptualized as follows:

-The Musica_Universalis.scd file describes internally the process whole step by step.
+The Musica_Universalis.scd file describes the whole process step by step.
 Each part of the code is deeply commented, explaining the approach in detail at its own core.

 ## Virtual Reality Environment and Representation